Drconfused/Motor-Tool-Attachments/Drconfused_MotorTools_Modifiers/Readme.md

 VERSION HISTORY
+	0.09
+		-Adapting corrections outlined by RussianDood
+			-corrected loot.xml
+				-had modMelee1 when it should have been modMeleeT1 -same modMelee2 and 3
+				-now there should be more occurrences of the mods appearing in loot.
+			-added in items.xml
+				-description keys for the schematics
+			-RussianDood compiled a localization file for the mod.
+		-in loot.xml
+			adjusted economic values so there is more consistency
+				#1Schematics value 250
+				#2Schematics value 500
+				#3Schematics value 750
 	0.08
 		-made the 6th slot open up for a tier 6 chainsaw or auger -made the blade extension and diamondtip blade able to be slotted at the same time.